 Are you highly fitness-conscious?
-If so, good news! – you can have an amazing body to go along with your new breast implants.
-However, be careful to not hit the gym too hard too soon.
+If so, good news!
+You can have a fantastic body to go along with your new breast implants.
+However, be careful not to hit the gym too hard too soon.
 Know that cosmetic surgery is an invasive and traumatic surgery.
 Give your body the proper time to heal and recover.
 Moderate your exercise at first.
-This help make sure your body properly heals with a minimal risk for infection, stretch marks and scar tissue.
+This helps ensure your body heals with minimal risk of infection, stretch marks, and scar tissue.

 Also, the intensity and type of exercise can be limited by: